 Why activities are important

 Recent studies have provided an insight about human behavior that cultures have known (or sensed) for countless generations: People who stay physically active and maintain strong social connections are healthier than people who are isolated or inactive.
-The more opportunities that we have to connect and get to know the people around us, the better our health, outlook, memory and brain function — and our capacity to continue to learn — will all be.
+The more opportunities we have to connect and get to know the people around us, the better our health, outlook, memory, brain function and capacity to continue to learn will all be.

 Common activities available in senior living

-The activities offered in a senior living community can differ substantially, but here are a few of the mainstays that you typically find:
+The activities offered in a senior living community can differ substantially, but here are a few of the mainstays that are typically offered.

 - Workshops and Classes

-- Participate in a book club.
-Learn Sanskrit or sign language.
-Start an embroidery class — or a new discussion group on current events.
-Residents who love learning, discussing complex subjects, and broadening their skills can enjoy the insight and intellect of their peers with these self-hosted courses.
+- Start an embroidery class or a discussion group on current events.
+Residents who love learning, discussing complex subjects and broadening their skills can enjoy the insight and intellect of their peers with these self-hosted courses.

 - Creative Talents